mediisa/HorrorCityGame-Graphics-/README.md

 - Cooperative and team gameplay
 - Scoring system and smart cards
 - Attractive and user-oriented graphical environment
-- Number of users: 2-4
+- Number of players: 2-4